sensingtheforest/sensingtheforest.github.io/src/posts/2024-07-24-summer-school-at-alice-holt-forest.md

 We had a tight agenda.
 The morning started with a quick visit to the exhibition area in Willows Green Trail led by Pete.

 Then, Luigi gave a hybrid keynote on "Arts, the forest, and tangential relationships" at the Alice Holt Activity Centre.
 The topic was very relevant to the artworks of the artists and set interesting questions to consider.
 We will publish the video of the keynote here soon.
-Apart from the summer school attendees and the Sensing the Forest Summer School team, there were 19 registered online attendees!
+Apart from the summer school attendees and the Sensing the Forest Summer School team, there were 19 registered online attendees via our Eventbrite event!

 After that, the summer school participants offered quick presentations on their projects, focusing on updates.
 Next, the summer school participants visited Forest Research led by Mike, to then met back at the Alice Holt Visitor Centre for lunch.